 Any semi-sweet vegan chocolate will work well.
 Don’t go too dark or the ganache will end up bitter.

-As I mentioned above, my favourite chocolate to use for ganache is Cadbury Bourneville because it’s just the right level of sweetness.
+As I mentioned above, my recommended vegan chocolate for ganache is Lovett’s because it’s just the right level of sweetness.
 Basically, however sweet the chocolate is, that’s how sweet your finished ganache will be.

 Ways to use vegan chocolate ganache

 - As a frosting for cupcakes, layer cakes or sheet cakes